-You can make our vegan creamy mushroom pasta with most mushroom varieties available in your local grocery store.
+You can make this recipe with most mushroom varieties in your local grocery store.
 Our favorites are easy-to-find white mushrooms combined with portobello mushrooms.

-The most important tip is: brown the mushroom on the hot pan to boost their flavor.
-It's easier than it sounds, and we'll show you how in a second.
+The most important tip is to brown the mushroom on the hot pan to boost flavor.
+It's easier than it sounds; we'll show you how in a second.

 You can use any pasta type for this recipe, but we recommend long-shaped pasta like spaghetti, linguine, bavette, and egg-free tagliatelle.

-We love egg-free tagliatelle because they are irresistibly chewy and hug the mushroom and the tomatoes like they are best friends.
+We love egg-free tagliatelle because they are chewy and hug mushrooms and tomatoes.

-We use white mushrooms mixed with portobello mushrooms.
+We use white button mushrooms mixed with portobello mushrooms.

 Pick small tomatoes like cherry, plum, or grape tomatoes.
-Their naturally sweet taste goes well with the mushrooms, and they look great with the tagliatelle.
+Their naturally sweet taste goes well with the mushrooms and looks excellent with the tagliatelle.

-We prefer flat-leaf parsley over other fresh herbs because that is what is commonly used in Italian mushroom pasta recipes, and because, of course, it tastes awesomely good with mushrooms.
+We prefer flat-leaf parsley over other fresh herbs because it is commonly used in Italian mushroom pasta recipes and tastes lovely with mushrooms.